davidcontrerasaguilar/GREAT/README.md

 ## ✨ Features
-GREAT provides a comprehensive environment for user profiling, interaction tracking, and recommendation management within collaborative settings.
+GREAT provides a comprehensive environment for _user profiling_, _interaction tracking_, and _recommendation management_ within collaborative settings.
 Its main features include:
-- ✅ Support for both group and individual recommendations
-- ✅ Structured analysis of user interactions
+ ✅ Support for both group and individual recommendations ✅ Structured analysis of user interactions
-- ✅ Live evaluation with real users
+ ✅ Live evaluation with real users

 ---